themikelau/themikelau.github.io/RSG_CE.md

 These videos are associated with the publication *Common envelopes in massive stars: The role of radiation pressure and recombination energy in ejecting red supergiant envelopes* (Lau et al., 2021).

+For each simulation, we show the density cross-section in the equatorial/orbital plane, in the meridional plane, and in a meridional plane instantaneously co-rotating with the stellar cores.

  <figure>
       <video class="center" src="/publication_videos/500k_3M_gasrad_surface_render.mp4" width="480" controls playsinline muted >Sorry, your browser doesn't support embedded videos</video>
       <figcaption>Gas + radiation equation of state with 3 solar mass companion (surface render, medium resolution).</figcaption>